 - If an introduction is used, do not use a heading.
 It is assumed that the first part of the dissertation is an introduction. - Follow good outlining technique and include two or more subheadings within a section, not just one subheading. - Do not label headings with numbers or letters. - Use the formatting down to the depth of headings in the work.
 For instance, if the dissertation has only two levels of headings, use the formatting for level 1 and level 2.
-If the dissertation has three levels of headings, use the formatting for level 1, level 2, and level 3. - Do not join text of the following paragraph to the text of the heading.
-Keep the heading on its own line. - Be sure to keep the headings with the paragraph that follows it on the same page.
-To ensure this, format the header so that it has Widow/Orphan control.
+If the dissertation has three levels of headings, use the formatting for level 1, level 2, and level 3. - For level headings 3-5, the text immediately follows the heading on the same line as the heading, do not start the text on a separate line.